ming-ddtechcg/nuodb-operator/README.md

 &ensp; `kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-literal=nuodb.lic=""`

 ### 9. If using the Red Hat Container Catalog (RHCC) to pull images, then create the Kubernetes image pull secret
 **Note:** If using Quay.io to pull the NuoDB Operator image, a login to quay.io and a Kubernetes secret is not required because the NuoDB Quay.io repository is public.
-For example, to pull the image from quay.io, run "docker pull quay.io/nuodb/nuodb-operator"
+For example, to pull the image from quay.io, run at the command prompt, docker pull quay.io/nuodb/nuodb-operator

 This secret will be used to pull the NuoDB Operator and NuoDB container images from the  Red Hat Container Catalog (RHCC).
 Enter your Red Hat login credentials for the --docker-username and --docker-password values.